cybermaggedon/gnucash-uk-vat/README.md

   `gnucash-uk-vat` to the HMRC APIs.
 The `client-id` and `client-secret` values can only be obtained by registering the application with HMRC using a developer account.
 The `profile` element can be `test` or `production` to determine which API to talk to.
-Or `dummy` to talk to my dummy VAT service (see below).
+Or `local` to talk to my test VAT service (see below).
 - The `identity` block contains information about you.
 The `vrn` elements contains your VAT registration number.
 The other elements are *legally